boris-kolpackov/test/README.md

-# test - A cool executable
+# test - A executable

 The `test` executable is a <SUMMARY-OF-FUNCTIONALITY>.